madgicaltechdom/digital-ocean-to-aws-eks/GitLab Runner/README.md

 ## Conclusion

 Congratulations!
 You have successfully set up Runner on an AWS EC2 instance.
 By integrating GitLab CI/CD with AWS, you can automate your software development workflows and achieve faster and more reliable deployments.
 Experiment with different pipeline configurations and explore advanced features to enhance your CI/CD process further.
 You can refer to the video which I have given in reference.
-Happy coding!

-Thank you for Reading !! 🙌🏻😁📃, see you in the next blog.🤘

-The end ✌🏻

 ## References